 For a scenic, informative and entertaining stroll around town, we highly recommend an Oban Walking Tour with a fully trained and insured tourist guide, who will take you on a journey through Oban’s history from Mesolithic man to the present day.
 Or take a self-guided amble following the QR trail.

-If your taste is for something more gentle, a visit to Ardchattan Priory Gardens is recommended.
-The Priory is Scotland's second oldest inhabited house and it was here that the last Gaelic speaking Scottish Parliament was held in 1308.
+For a relaxed country amble, a visit to Ardchattan Priory Gardens is recommended.
+The Priory is Scotland's second oldest inhabited house and it was here that the last Gaelic-speaking Scottish Parliament was held in 1308.
 Gaelic is still spoken in the Oban area and bi-lingual signs are in evidence to show the importance of preserving the cultural heritage.